SulmanK/Blog/docs/writing/posts/reddit_text_insight_sentiment_cloud.md

 dbt_staging_task >> dbt_test_staging_models >> \
 summarize_task >> sentiment_task >> \
 dbt_join_summary_analysis_task >> \
-gemini_task >> push_gemini_results_task
+gemini_task >> push_gemini_results_task >> shutdown_vm
 ```
-Our pipeline starts with data ingestion and preprocessing, followed by DBT testing and staging, then text summarization and sentiment analysis, and finally Gemini AI analysis and result pushing.
+Our pipeline starts with data ingestion and preprocessing, followed by DBT testing and staging, then text summarization and sentiment analysis, and finally Gemini AI analysis, result pushing and VM shutdown.

 ##### 4. Integration Points
-The orchestrator connects with PostgreSQL for pipeline data storage, local model deployment for model serving, StatsD and Prometheus for monitoring, and GitHub for version control of results.
-These connections are essential for the functionality of our pipeline
+The orchestrator connects with BigQuery for pipeline data storage, local model deployment for model serving, StatsD and Prometheus for monitoring, and GitHub for version control of results.
+These connections are essential for the functionality of our pipeline.

 #### Observability Stack
 We use Grafana, Prometheus, and MLflow for comprehensive pipeline observability, with each component containerized and integrated through a centralized metrics system.